mitmproxy/mitmproxy/docs/README.md

 This is required to modify CSS files.

- 1. Install hugo extended version.
+ 1. Install "extended" hugo version.

 You can now run `modd` in this directory instead of running hugo directly.